wp-plugins/user-meta-manager/readme.txt

  This is a near complete overhaul with too many changes to list.

  = 2.0.1 =
  Fixed a potential bug in the activation process.

+ = 2.0.2 =
+ Changes to the backup and restore process.

 == Upgrade Notice ==